clue1ess/xv6/explanation_xv6.md

         higher addresses may not be available for some machines. load GDT:
-        meaning initialize gdt descriptor which has base and limit. base = address of gdt and limit = size of (gdt) - 1 (adress of gdt desc - adress of gdt - 1). contents of gdt:
+        meaning initialize gdt descriptor which has base and limit. base = address of gdt and limit = size of (gdt) - 1 (adress of gdt desc - adress of gdt - 1).
+        First descriptor in GDT is always null descriptor. contents of gdt:
         1. null descriptor
             SEG_NULLASM